 Why Choose Accountant A.A.S.
 Degree at CLC?

-• Recently, graduates have been hired by Mills Automotive, Rural Renewable Energy Alliance
+• Graduates have recently been hired by Mills Automotive, Rural Renewable Energy Alliance.

-• Curriculum prepares you for accounting certification opportunities.
-Certified bookkeeping exam, certified professional payroll.
+• Curriculum prepares students for accounting certification opportunities.

-• The accounting program provides a springboard of additional coursework toward CPA Exam.
+• The accounting program provides a springboard of additional coursework toward the CPA Exam.

-• Our instructors have a passion for teaching and accounting and have a wealth of industry experience to aid the students.
+• Our instructors have a passion for teaching and accounting and have a wealth of industry experience.

 ACCOUNTING A.A.S.
 DEGREE